mmistakes/jekyll-theme-skinny-bones/articles/index.md

 >2018

-18. Andread, L. Meyer, **Cristian Román‐Palacios**, and John.
+(18.)
+Andreas, L. Meyer, **Cristian Román‐Palacios**, and John.
 J. Wiens (2018).
 BAMM gives misleading rate estimates in simulated and empirical datasets.
 Evolution, 72, 2257-2266.

-17. Aldrete, A. N. G., Carrejo, N. S., Mendivil, J., Calderón, N., Saenz, O., Panche, J., **Román- Palacios**,C.**, and Obando, R. G. (2018).
+(17.)
+Aldrete, A. N. G., Carrejo, N. S., Mendivil, J., Calderón, N., Saenz, O., Panche, J., **Román- Palacios**,C.**, and Obando, R. G. (2018).
 Checklist of ‘Psocoptera’(Psocodea) of Colombia and identification key to the families.
 Dugesiana, 25(2), 77-103.

 16. **Cristian Román-P** and John J. Wiens.
 The Tortoise and the Finch: testing for island effects on diversification using two iconic Galápagos radiations.
 Journal of Biogeography.
 2018.
 10.1111/jbi.13366